shirby/neaweb/local-church.md

 ### Lay Academy

-Local Church Ministries also encourages the faith growth of adults attending Lay Academy.
+Local Church Ministries also encourages the growth in faith of adults attending Lay Academy.
 These adults receive an automatic $100 per-year stipend for tuition, room, and board.